afrahk30/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction

-This project was assigned to me as a part of Codsoft Internship.
-The aim of this project was to develop a model that predicts whether the passenger will survive or not based on their demographics and travel information.
+Overview:

+This project uses machine learning techniques to predict the survival of passengers aboard the Titanic.
+The dataset is analyzed, preprocessed, and modeled using Random Forest Classifier to achieve high prediction accuracy.

+Features:

+* Data cleaning and preprocessing.
+* Exploratory Data Analysis (EDA) with visualizations.
+* Model Building (RandomForestClassifier)
+* Model Evaluation